kailynw/Traffic_Light_Simulator/README.md

 # Traffic_Light_Simulator
-In the process of creating a traffic light simulator using an Arduino
+A traffic light simulator that detects if a car runs a red light, realtime red light/ green-light simulation